awsdocs/aws-kms-developer-guide/doc_source/key-types.md

 + [HMAC keys](hmac.md) to generate and verify hash\-based message authentication codes
 + [Multi\-Region keys](multi-region-keys-overview.md) \(symmetric and asymmetric\) that work like copies of the same key in different AWS Regions
 + [Keys with imported key material](importing-keys.md) that you provide
-+ [Keys in a custom key store](custom-key-store-overview.md) that is backed by a AWS CloudHSM cluster
++ [Keys in a custom key store](custom-key-store-overview.md) that is backed by a AWS CloudHSM cluster or an external key manager outside of AWS\.

 ## Choosing a KMS key type<a name="symm-asymm-choose"></a>